 Kaaterskill Falls Trail is a 1.3 mile heavily trafficked out and back trail located near Elka Park, New York that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from April until October.
+The trail is primarily used for hiking and walking and is best used from April until October.
 Dogs are also able to use this trail.

 Directions from Hunter, NY: At the junction of SR 23A and Kaaterskill Creek, parking is uphill to the west.
 Walk back down hill to reach the trailhead on the north side of the road.